admob-plus/admob-plus/README.md

 ## Disclaimer

-This does not affiliate Google, but a community plugin utilize Google AdMob SDKs to provide better developer experience for hybrid applications.
+This is third party software, not a product of Google Inc.

+Google AdMob is a trademark of Google, Inc.

 ## License